Stibius/HashingDirectedSearch/README.md

 # Data storage and retrieval: a comparison of hashing and directed search of sorted data

-This assignment involves writing C programs and functions which will store lists of integers in (a) a hash table and (b) a sorted array, and then will find given values within either the hash table or the sorted array.
+This assignment involves writing C programs and functions which will store lists of integers in (a) a hash table and (b) a sorted array and then will find given values within either the hash table or the sorted array.
 An evaluation and comparison of the run-time and complexity of these algorithms will be performed.
 The particular algorithms chosen for study are:

 - Hashing
 - Selection sort